Aftertaste (album): Touring and aftermath

 Helmet's first shows following the release of Aftertaste were with Korn and Limp Bizkit in North America and Europe, from March 1997 to June 1997.
 Limp Bizkit's turntablist DJ Lethal had earlier worked with Helmet in 1993 on the song "Just Another Victim" for the Judgement Night soundtrack.
 Touring for Aftertaste continued through to December 1997, and other artists that Helmet performed alongside during the tour include Coal Chamber, Marilyn Manson, Melvins, Rasputina, Skeleton Key, Australian band Regurgitator and Swiss nu metal band Shovel.
 On June 13, 1997, they played at the Hultsfred Festival in Sweden, which featured Handsome (formed by ex-guitarist Peter Mengede).
 However, Handsome performed the day after Helmet at the festival.
 The run of shows with the Melvins occurred from July to October 1997, and were Helmet's final shows in the USA before their 2004 reunion.
 Melvins member Buzz Osborne later recalled that his band received a hostile reception from Helmet's fans at some shows.
-From October 22, 1997 to 1, November 1997, Helmet performed seven shows across Australia, and a single show in Auckland, New Zealand.
+From October 22 to November 1, 1997, Helmet performed seven shows across Australia, and a single show in Auckland, New Zealand.
 After the Australia/New Zealand leg of the tour, the band went back to Europe for further shows.
 The band's final performance prior to their breakup occurred in Italy on December 10, 1997.
 Helmet were inactive throughout 1998, with their breakup being officially confirmed towards the end of that year.

-The Aftertaste tour was guitarist Chris Traynor's first with Helmet, who had recently left Orange 9mm.
+The Aftertaste tour was Helmet's first with guitarist Chris Traynor, who had recently left Orange 9mm.
 In a 2018 interview, he said he believed that the original members, who were significantly older than him, had lost their enthusiasm for the band at that point.
 At their final show in Italy for example, Traynor claimed the audience wanted an encore, but that the other members refused.
 Traynor also recalled crying in a hotel room after a show in Manchester, England, since he knew it was inevitable that Helmet was going to breakup and that he would be left with no other band to play in.
 While the band never explicitly stated among themselves that it would be their last tour, Traynor claims, "I knew it was over.
 It wasn't said but you could feel that."
 Stanier reflected on the split in January 2004, saying, "Helmet broke up and basically it was a really bad break up.
 It left a bad taste in my mouth.
 I wanted to get into another band, but not right away.
 There weren't really any [new gigs] popping up and from a combination of that and just wanting to take some time off, I accidentally turned into a DJ."
 Stanier along with Henry Bogdan declined Hamilton's invitation to join Helmet's 2004 reunion, Traynor however did join the reunion.
 At the time, Stanier publicly criticized Hamilton's new Helmet in the media, and over the years has not kept in contact with him.